 Treatment for depression may include medications and counseling.
 Patients who are facing severe symptoms or are at risk of harming themselves may need to remain in a hospital setting until doctors can stabilize them.
 Most people benefit from ongoing outpatient therapy.

-Medications such as antidepressants are helpful to many people.
-This includes SSRIs, SNRIs, MAOIs and others.
+Medications such as antidepressants are helpful to many individuals.
+These include selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs) and monoamine oxidase inhibitors (MAOIs).
 Doctors may need to spend some time adjusting medications to find the right one for your needs.

 Psychotherapy is nearly always a part of treatment.
 It involves exploring the crisis, using cognitive behavioral therapy to develop new ways of thinking and setting realistic goals.
 In addition, alternative treatments, such as deep brain stimulation therapy, high-frequency pulsed-electromagnetic stimulation therapy and neurofeedback, may help some people.